stefanofa/awesome/TOPICS.md

 *   [noah-nuebling/mac-mouse-fix](https://github.com/noah-nuebling/mac-mouse-fix) - Mac Mouse Fix - Make Your $10 Mouse Better Than an Apple Trackpad!

-## chrome

-*   [ChromeDevTools/chrome-devtools-mcp](https://github.com/ChromeDevTools/chrome-devtools-mcp) - Chrome DevTools for coding agents

-*   [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
-Run on our cloud or bring your own.
-Free for non-commercial uses.

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

 ## chrome-devtools

 *   [ChromeDevTools/chrome-devtools-mcp](https://github.com/ChromeDevTools/chrome-devtools-mcp) - Chrome DevTools for coding agents